-1.4 The Egerton Neighbourhood Plan (ENP) should be read in conjunction with the National Policy Planning Framework (NPPF, July 2018, updated February 2019) and Ashford Borough Council's Local Plan to 2030 (adopted February 2019).

-1.5 Neighbourhood Plans must comply with current regulations on strategic environmental assessments and habitats (see 1.9 below) and the NPPF, and generally conform to the strategic policies in the adopted Local Plan.
+- 1.4 The Egerton Neighbourhood Plan (ENP) should be read in conjunction with the National Planning Policy Framework 2021 and Ashford Borough Council's Local Plan to 2030 (adopted February 2019). - 1.5 Neighbourhood Plans must comply with current regulations on strategic environmental assessments and habitats (see 1.9 below) and the NPPF, and generally conform to the strategic policies in the adopted Local Plan.
 In order to future-proof the Plan, the Neighbourhood Plan Steering Group (see Appendix 3 for membership and Terms of Reference) has also ensured through dialogue with Ashford Borough Council that the Plan takes account of up to date evidence of any strategic needs and constraints identified for the area.
-Any new development should take into consideration the Kent Minerals and Waste Local Plan 2013-30 (KMWLP) and the three safeguarded land-won mineral deposits in the parish - Hythe Formation-Limestone (Ragstone) (see para.,7.31) Sub-Alluvial River Terrace Deposits and Paulina Limestone.

-1.6 ENP policies do not duplicate policies already adopted in the Ashford Borough Council 2030 Plan but aim to provide strategic direction specific to Egerton and its environs.
+Any new development should take into consideration the Kent Minerals and Waste Local Plan 2013-30 (KMWLP) and the three safeguarded land-won mineral deposits in the parish Hythe Formation-Limestone (Ragstone) (see para.7.31), Sub-Alluvial River Terrace Deposits and Paulina Limestone. - 1.6 ENP policies do not duplicate policies already adopted in the Ashford Borough Council 2030 Plan but aim to provide strategic direction specific to Egerton and its environs.